yadavsakshi438/VOIS_AICTE_Oct2025_SakshiYadav/README.md

 5. Who are the top 10 hosts by calculated host listing coun!?
 6. Are hosts with verified identities more lkely to recerve poshtive reviews?
 7. Is there a correlation between the price of a listina and its service fee?
-8. What is the average review rate number(e.g., Stars) for listing, and does it very basedon the neighbourhood group and room type?
+8. What is the average review rate number(e.g., Stars) for listing, and does it very based on the neighbourhood group and room type?
 9. Are hosts with a higher calculated host listing count more likely to maintain higher availbility throughout the year?